Pa7Hub/Uni/README.md

 # University Projects
-This repository holds all my University Projects and similar stuff.
+This repository holds all my University Projects (Homework, Thought experiments, Just for fun implementations).
+Public so that others can take a look and learn a few things.
-As I have little experience with GitHub and overall structures, this repository is also meant as a good introduction to all that.

 Feel free to send me questions, I'm happy to help! (;